Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 12 trips daily across all routes, equating to approximately 7 weekly trips per individual stop.
+Service frequency averages 12 trips daily across all routes, equating to about 7 weekly trips per stop.

 Frequently Asked Questions - Transport